-"Nightingale droppings exfoliate the skin very well, because it has natural enzyme in it," said Shizuka Bernstein, the owner of the spa.
-"So the natural enzymes exfoliate the skin, and then guanine is in it too, which gives the skin glow like a pearl."
+"Nightingale droppings exfoliate the skin very well, because it has natural enzymes in it," said Shizuka Bernstein, the owner of the spa.
+"So the natural enzymes exfoliate the skin, and then guanine is in it too, which gives the skin a glow like a pearl."

 The manufacturer that Shizuka receives the nightingale droppings from collects the bird poop and then dries it into a powder.